FictionRobotics/Delivery-Bot/README.md

 # Delivery-Bot
-This code is for delivery bot of our cargo delivery system
+This is an autonomous bot ,which uses line follower technique to deliver the packages to the end locations.

+components used: